 We are benefiting from higher interest rates and growth in this driver of profit as a result of our proactive rotation of the portfolio into higher yielding securities as we saw historic increases in interest rates.
-However, we continue to maintain a relatively conservative position for our investment portfolio.
-The Validus Acquisition contributed a relatively large investment portfolio that should contribute to our investment income in future periods.
+This has been enhanced by the increased size of our investment portfolio which continues to grow, including as a result of the Validus Acquisition.
+We continue to maintain a relatively conservative position for our investment portfolio.